NawattY/nestjs-starter/README.md

 * **Environment Variables:** Loaded from `.env` files by `src/core/config/config.module.ts`.
 * **Core Validation:** Basic ENV variables required by the boilerplate can be validated using a Joi schema in `src/core/config/validation.ts`.
 * **Typed Configurations:** Project-specific, structured configurations are defined in `src/config/*.config.ts` using `@nestjs/config`'s `registerAs` pattern.
 These are validated using `class-validator` via the utility in `src/core/config/utils/validate-config.util.ts`.
+* **Environment Overrides:** You can create environment-specific files such as `.env.development` or `.env.production` to override values.
+The loading priority is the same as mentioned above.
 * **Accessing Config:** Use the `CoreConfigService` (from `src/core/config/config.service.ts`) or inject typed configurations directly using `@Inject(config.KEY)`.

 ## 📄 API Documentation (Swagger)